Mowbray-R-V/Model-based-RL/README.md

 # Model Calibration
-[📘 A. P. Dawid.
+1. A. P. Dawid.
 The well-calibrated Bayesian.
-Journal of the American Statistical Association, 1982]
+Journal of the American Statistical Association, 1982
-[📘 M. H. DeGroot and S. E. Fienberg.
+2. M. H. DeGroot and S. E. Fienberg.
 The comparison and evaluation of forecasters.
-The statistician, 1983.]
+The statistician, 1983.
+3. Efficient Model-Based Reinforcement Learning through Optimistic Policy Search and Planning, NIPS 2020
+4. Accurate Uncertainties for Deep Learning Using Calibrated Regression, ICML 2018

 # 📘Exploration
 ## Naïve random exploration (best suited for tabular data, compute costly for large dimensional problem)